minopret/minopret-lisp/README.md

 That is enough to occupy a person's attention.
 Reading is in mnpread.py.
 A read-eval-print driver is in mnplisp.py.

+The shell scripts in "test" provide examples using some additional basic integer and string processing that I have written in Lisp in the files in "lib".

 I have no illusions that this will break any speed records.
 That's totally beside the point.
-Some time,
+Little by little,
-I may be able to apply my formal logic skills (even Coq) to provide certifiably correct optimizations.
+I may be able to apply my formal logic skills, particularly the Coq proof assistant, to provide certifiably correct optimizations.
+See directory "logic" for some of that.

 The functionality of this "eval" closely follows Paul Graham's representation in "The Roots of Lisp" of John